What to Do If You Can’t Afford Your Auto Insurance in 2025 (Follow These 5 Steps)

 Swapping for a Lower Premium Used Vehicle

-As you have found out by now, different brands and types of automobiles have a certain reputation.
+As you have already learned, different brands and types of automobiles have certain reputations.
 Trucks tend to be bigger and can do more damage on the road.
 Cops are often faster in speed and driven by younger adults.
-These automobiles tend to be higher risk according to carriers’ surveys.
+These automobiles tend to be at higher risk, according to carriers’ surveys.
 Consequently, they cost more to insure.
 Having said that, there are exceptions to the rule.
-For example, CrewMax Cab trucks are usually owned by middle-aged responsible drivers.
-This reason makes this type of automobile much lower risk than other types of vehicles.

 Car Types with Lowest Average Annual Premium Cost | ||